 Alcatel-Lucent Rainbow™ allows the hospital to manage who is in contact with, or has access to such data, and interactions with the outside world.

-Rainbow HUB enables engagement and partnership with start-ups to provide integrated connectivity services in business applications.
+Rainbow For Developers enables engagement and partnership with start-ups to provide integrated connectivity services in business applications.

 ALE has co-built a social network based on Rainbow, dedicated to health professionals and offering:

 • Presence status